 To stay ahead of the curve, disable your web-based popups before the New Year to steer clear of any unexpected drops in organic traffic.

 Pro tip: Check to see if your popup service lets you choose where you place your popups.
 For example, popular services like Sumo and MaxTraffic let you choose if your popups are shown while accessing your site from a desktop, or from a mobile device.

 9. Slow site speed – keep your site fast to keep your visitors interested

 Your store’s speed plays a large role in whether or not your visitor is going to stay.

 A single second delay in your website loading time can result in a 7% loss in conversion, and 40% of web users will abandon a website if it takes longer than 3 seconds to load. – Hosting Facts

 If you’re not sure about your site’s load time, you can measure your site’s speed with the Google PageSpeed Insights tool.

-- Quality of your hosting provider – one factor to look for is your hosting provider’s uptime score.
+- Pick a quality of your hosting provider – one factor to look for is your hosting provider’s uptime score.
 This is the amount of time there’s “up and running.”
 99.5% is the recommended amount, and you shouldn’t consider anything under 99%.
 Learn more about choosing a hosting provider here.

-- Size of images on your site – the larger the images on your site, the heavier it will be, the longer it will load.
-To keep your beautiful high-res images without compromising on the load time, use tinypng.com to compress your images
+- Reduce image size on your website – the larger the images on your site, the heavier it will be, the longer it will load.
+To keep your beautiful high-res images without compromising on the load time, use tinypng.com to compress your images.

 10. Lack of SSL certification – a signal of safety